 The Virtual Camera feature allows you to enable your production program or any individual scene and make available as a webcam device for return into a video conferencing platform.
 An example of how, would be to return the production program, or a feed into a video conferencing call when using Zoom, Teams or any other platform to introduce contributions.

-To start your virtual camera, select the Start button.
+To start your Virtual Camera, select the Start button.

 Next open up Zoom.
 Then Start or Join a meeting.

-From the Select a Microphone section, choose the Virtual Cable you set as your Aux output before.
+From the Select a Microphone section, choose the corresponding Virtual Cable you set as your Aux output before.
 In this case Virtual Cable A.

 You will now be showing the other members of your Zoom call the Program Output of Cre8 via Virtual Camera and a pre configured Aux bus via a Virtual cable.